-In the ESA GlobPermafrost project, a simple equilibrium permafrost model has been employed to infer ground temperatures and permafrost extent based on thawing and freezing degree days derived from remotely sensed data.
-This model mainly has the advantage of simplicity which makes global application possible without a high-performance computing (HPC) system.
-However, the transient response of the ground thermal regime to a changing climate forcing cannot be reproduced with an equilibrium scheme, and instead, a transient model must be used.
-Transient thermal subsurface models are now widely employed in permafrost science.
+In the ESA GlobPermafrost project, a simple equilibrium permafrost model has been employed to infer ground temperatures and permafrost extent (Obu et al., 2019; 2020) based on thawing and freezing degree days derived from remotely sensed data, in particular Land Surface Temperature (LST).
+This model mainly has the advantage of simplicity which makes global application possible without a highperformance computing (HPC) system.
+However, the transient response of the ground thermal regime to a changing climate forcing cannot be reproduced with an equilibrium scheme, and instead, transient permafrost models must be used.
+Such transient thermal subsurface models are widely employed in permafrost science.
 While they use a wide variety of forcing data sets, all state-of-the-art models rely on the same model physics, numerically solving the heat conduction equation including the phase change of water/ice in soil pores.
 The feasibility and maturity of transient permafrost models in conjunction with EO-data over large spatial domains has been demonstrated in a pilot study in Northern Siberia (Westermann et al., 2017).
 EO data sets are employed to determine the upper boundary condition of the differential equation, while its coefficients (e.g. heat capacity and thermal conductivity) are selected according to landcover information (Westermann et al., 2017).
 With this, a spatial resolution of the final product of 1 km is possible, corresponding to "breakthrough" according to the WMO OSCAR database [RD-1].
 Other transient permafrost models are well-established in the community, most notably GIPL 2 (Jafarov et al., 2012) at the University of the Arctic Fairbanks.
-Transient permafrost models are highly demanding computationally (> $10^6$ more CPU hours compared to an equilibrium model), so that High Performance Computing frameworks must be used.
+Transient permafrost models are highly demanding computationally (>106 more CPU hours compared to an equilibrium model), so that High Performance Computing frameworks must be used.
 On the other hand, validation with field data is possible in a much stricter way, as ground temperature and thaw depth measured at a specific depth and date can be compared.